What makes a good Software Test engineer?

 Return to top of this page's FAQ list

-Client/server applications can be quite complex due to
+applications which can be highly complex due to the multiple

-There are commercial tools to assist with such testing.
+There are commercial and open source tools to assist with such testing.

 Return to top of this page's FAQ list

-various versions of each, small but sometimes significant
+platforms, various versions of each, small but sometimes significant differences

 Return to top of this page's FAQ list